UbuEnglish/ubu-english-job/job_requirements.md

 Develop and enhance a Python-based markdown processing system that converts markdown documents into structured JSON for LLM training data preparation.
 This AI-driven project focuses on creating high-quality, structured data for language model training while maintaining clear architectural patterns and comprehensive documentation.

+This project is a component of our AI-powered ESL learning platform.
+Candidates that make it to the assessment phase will be considered for future development projects.

 ## Key Responsibilities

 - Complete v1.0 implementation